UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 **Question 2**

 We then follow up on our dataset and decide to answer some questions that were brought to light.
-Are most bookings for a single guest business related?
-This lead up to make the following visualizations.
+Are most bookings for a single guest business-related?
+This leads up to make the following visualizations.